Justice and Bad Luck

 Thin notions of luck need not be notions of responsibility luck.
 Thus the following notion of desert luck is thin:

-As with responsibility, a number of views about what makes an agent deserving have been taken.
+As with responsibility, a number of views about what makes an agent deserving are possible (Kagan 2012, 6–7; Sher 1987, 7).
 Some accounts hold the basis of desert to be the value of one's contribution, while others hold the desert basis to be one's level of effort.
 People who think that justice should neutralize the luck specified by (2) can disagree over these accounts.